About the Program

 In her consulting role with The Peoples’ heART, Megan contributes to our team in our mission of harnessing the power of art, technology and community to challenge established systems, promote representation, address inequity, and spark systemic change in our medical institutions and beyond.

-Brooke DiGiovanni Evans
+Brooke DiGiovanni Evans (she/her)

 Visual Arts & Curation Advisor